Kaszanka

 Kaszanka is a traditional blood sausage in Central and Eastern European cuisine.
 It is made of a mixture of pig's blood, pork offal (commonly liver), and buckwheat (kasha) or barley stuffed in a pig intestine.
 It is usually flavored with onion, black pepper, and marjoram.

 The dish likely originated in Germany or Denmark.

-Kaszanka may be eaten cold, but traditionally it is either grilled or fried with onions and then served with potato and sauerkraut.
+Kaszanka may be eaten cold, but traditionally, it is either grilled or fried with onions and then served with potatoes and sauerkraut.